From the earlier estimates now there’s a complete list of the published accounts for all commercial banks as at December 31 2010.

 Salary payments, debit cards, collection of mail

-Can’t do: Faith based, non-profit, non government organizations are not eligible to engage in agency banking
+Can’t do: Faith-based, non-profit, non-governmental organizations are not eligible to engage in agency banking

 – Agents may not use such names as ‘bank’, ‘finance’ in their brands

 – agents may not charge customers for services directly